 Resources for inventors and information on prototypes.

-A breakdown of markets by industry to show size and sales figures.
+A breakdown of markets by industry to show size, standards and sales figures.

 Lifestyle and interests for specific consumer segments.
 Not available for Business to Business (B2B) enterprises.